Part 2 of 2

 be more difficult for users to understand the metric's meaning, especially

-if they are recent graduates unfamiliar with real estate valuation.
+for recent graduates unfamiliar with real estate valuation.

 o